rdforte/tinygo-arduino-projects-book/README.md

 ## Setup

 in order to run in NVim we use [tinygo.nvim](https://github.com/pcolladosoto/tinygo.nvim).
-Ther is also a similar plugin/extension for VSCode [tinygo vscode extension](https://marketplace.visualstudio.com/items?itemName=tinygo.vscode-tinygo)
+There is also a similar plugin/extension for VSCode [tinygo vscode extension](https://marketplace.visualstudio.com/items?itemName=tinygo.vscode-tinygo)

 [Tinygo getting started MacOS](https://tinygo.org/getting-started/install/macos/)